bekk/bekk-christmas/post/react/suspense-part-2.md

 authors:
   - Julie Hill Roa
 ---
+Yesterday we learned about how Suspense can be used to support code splitting and lazy loading of components.
+Today however, we are going to look to the future and see what suspense will become.
+And learn more about Suspense for data fetching and what Suspense is really all about: Creating a great loading experience for app!

+_Disclaimer: The stuff we are going looking at today is not yet out in stable mode and might change over time.
+As Suspense for data fetching was a year ago is not as it is today.
+A lot is happening in the React community and I for one is excited to see what it will become!_

+# Suspense for data fetching

 Suspense lets you delay the rendering of parts of the application tree until a condition is met.
 This condition can either be that an asset is loaded or, soon, that data is fetched.
 While waiting for the condition to be met, Suspense will render a fallback component instead.
 This might be a spinner, a loading animation or any other dumb component.